In Stock

 Pruning

-Red currants produce fruit on older wood, mainly on 2- to 3-year-old spurs.
+Red Currants produce fruit on wood that is 2 to 3 years old.
 Pruning each winter helps maintain an open, goblet-shaped bush, improves airflow, and encourages strong fruiting.
 In frost-prone areas, delay pruning until late winter to protect developing buds.

-After planting, cut stems to 10–30 cm above the ground to encourage strong base shoots.
 In the first winter, retain 3–5 strong outward-facing shoots and cut them back by half.
 By the second winter, maintain 6–8 healthy branches, shortening new growth by half and pruning side shoots back to 2–4 buds.
-Always cut just above an upward- or outward-facing bud to guide growth.
+Always cut just above an upward or outward-facing bud to guide growth.

 From the third year onward, keep 8–12 well-spaced main branches.
+Shorten main branches by about a quarter to control size, encourage new growth, and maintain a balanced shape.
 Trim last season’s small side shoots on fruiting branches back to 1 bud and newer side shoots to 2–4 buds.
+This helps to form short, productive fruiting spurs and prepare them for future cropping.
 Remove low, crowded, crossing, or old branches to encourage strong new growth.
 Older wood is usually thicker, darker, and woodier and should be removed to maintain productivity.
+Anything older than 5 years is considered old wood, as red currants fruit best on canes that are 2 to 3 years old, with some cropping on 4-year-old wood.

-Mid-summer pruning can also help vigorous plants.
-After the first flush of growth, shorten leafy side shoots to around five leaves to improve airflow and promote next season’s fruiting.
+Mid-summer pruning is especially beneficial for vigorous red currant plants.
+After the first flush of growth, lightly prune by shortening leafy side shoots on main branches to around five leaves.
+This improves airflow, reduces disease risk, and encourages strong bud formation for next season’s fruiting.

 Harvest

 Harvest red currants in early to mid-summer, once berries are firm, bright red, and fully coloured.
+For the best flavour, pick fruit about a week after they first turn red.
 Pick entire trusses for ease and to avoid damaging the fruit.
 Crops begin from the second year, though some plants may take longer to mature.
 The berries are excellent for eating fresh, or using in baking, jams, jellies, sauces, and drinks.
 They store well in the fridge for a few days or can be frozen immediately for longer-term storage.

 close